krishnakantranjan/devtinder-backend/README.md

 # devtinder-backend

 ## Homework
-- Read about middleware
+- Read about middleware.
-- Read documentation of express router
+- Read documentation of express router.
-- Read about index, compound index
+- Read about index, compound index.
 - Read about ref and populate (how to join schema).
+- Read about query operator ($and, $or, $nin, $ni) etc.